-Going into the trucking driving field I knew my life would eventually move at a pavement pounding pace.
-Just how quickly that pace, and the entire process transpired would amaze me.
+Going into the trucking driving field, I knew my life would eventually move at a pavement pounding pace.
+Just how quickly that pace, and how the entire process transpired, would amaze me.

 My run began in northern Minnesota with a pre-loaded flatbed with 40 pallets of ceiling tile bound for Boston.
 I got a chance to ease my pre-journey jitters by practicing some cornering and backing maneuvers with the split-axle trailer in the terminal yard before we headed out.
 But those jitters returned tenfold several minutes later when I was cut off by a couple of impatient four-wheelers who decided they couldn't wait behind another semi waiting to make a left turn one block down from me.
 Those cars raced up to me in mid turn – causing me to come up short and bump my tires up onto a curb and stall the truck.

 There we sat, motionless, blocking four lanes of traffic directly in front of the home terminal.
 At that moment my trainer could've lost his cool and scolded me for getting caught up in such a predicament.
 But instead he calmly told me to start the truck and ease my wheels over the curb and continue on.
 I don't remember much of what happened in the next several miles as my head was reeling from the previous situation.